dividedmind/statistics-done-wrong/hiding.rst

 We see that published papers aren't faring very well.
 What about *unpublished* studies?

-.. index:: publication bias, file-drawer problem
+.. index:: publication bias, file-drawer problem, TP53

 Science in a filing cabinet
 ---------------------------